web3privacy/docs/src/content/docs/partnerships/onboarding.md

 title: Onboarding new Members to the Web3Privacy Now Ecosystem
 ---

-To structure a growth path which
+To structure a growth path which:

 -  meets our respective specific and market needs
 -  limits wasting time and resources
 -  guarantees benefits by leveraging all our ecosystem assets and activities

-we invite you to:
+**we invite you to**

 1) [Add your project](https://github.com/web3privacy/explorer-data/blob/main/README.md) to [Explorer](https://explorer.web3privacy.info)
 2) [Add​​​​​​​ your news](http://news.web3privacy.info) and [current vacancies](http://jobs.web3privacy.info)
-3) Share with us (web3privacynow@protonmail.com) the following information:
+3) Share with us the following information:

 ### Marketing